 Technology

 An eSIM, or SIM card embedded in a mobile device, allows you to connect to any operator offering eSIM services.
 Additionally, the e-SIM can be used without a genuine SIM card and performs identically to a normal SIM card.
-Since it is already pre-loaded in the device, the “eSIM profile” of a new operator must be installed in order to activate it.
+Since it is already pre-loaded in the device, the “eSIM profile” of a new operator must be installed to activate it.
 In actuality, it is a progression from the conventional SIM card.

 More and more smartphones, tablets, and PCs are coming equipped with an e-SIM card.
-The eSIM commonly referred to as an embedded SIM, is not exactly a new technological advancement.
+The eSIM, commonly referred to as an embedded SIM, is not exactly a new technological advancement.
 However, it is quickly gaining acceptance because only eSIMs are utilized in the US by fitness-focused wearables and smartphones such as the Google Pixel series, Samsung Galaxy S and Z-series, and Apple iPhones, particularly the iPhone 14.

 How does eSIM function?